3DGenomes/zedtool/README.md

 - `plot_fiducial_correlations`: Plot correlations between fiducials.
 Normally not necessary.
 Can be slow!
 - `plot_fiducials`: Plot fiducials before any correction.
 - `plot_summary_stats`: Generate summary statistics plots for detections.
-- `correct_fiducials`: Correct the z-coordinate of fiducial detections for z-step variations.
+- `zstep_correct_fiducials`: Correct the z-coordinate of fiducial detections for z-step variations.
 This changes the x,y,z,... columns and copies them to x_0,y_0,...
 In addition it writes a file to the output directory called `drift_correction.tsv` that contains these corrections that can be used as described above.
-- `correct_detections`: Apply drift correction to all detections.
+- `drift_correct_detections`: Apply drift correction to all detections.
 - `plot_per_fiducial_fitting`: Generate debugging images for individual fiducial drift corrections.
 Normally not necessary.
 Can be slow!

 ## Example Configuration File